PhilipGriffith/AHPy/README.md

 ### Relative consumption of drinks in the United States

-This example is often used in Saaty's expositions of the AHP as a brief but clear demonstration of the method; the version I'm using is from Saaty's 2008 'Decision making with the analytic hierarchy process' in Vol. 1, No. 1 of the *International Journal of Services Sciences*.
-It's what first opened my eyes to the broad usefulness of the AHP (as well as the wisdom of crowds!).
+This example is often used in Saaty's expositions of the AHP as a brief but clear demonstration of the method; it's what first opened my eyes to the broad usefulness of the AHP (as well as the wisdom of crowds!).
+The version I'm using here is from his 2008 article '[Decision making with the analytic hierarchy process](https://doi.org/10.1504/IJSSCI.2008.017590)'.
 If you're unfamiliar with the example, 30 participants were asked to compare the relative consumption of drinks in the United States.
 For instance, they believed that coffee was consumed *much* more than wine, but at the same rate as milk.
 The matrix derived from their answers was as follows:

 ||Coffee|Wine|Tea|Beer|Soda|Milk|Water|
 |-|:-:|:-:|:-:|:-:|:-:|:-:|:-:|